harystyleseze/alx-zero_day/README.md

-God please have mercy on me
+God please have mercy on me.
+Help me to be a great child.